tomaszdudek7/airflow_project/jupyter/README.md

 # What will get done
 We will create a **dockered parametrizable Jupyter notebook** that will be later used as baseline for DAGs and scheduled by Apache Airflow.
 All that while running in the cloud.
-Woah.

 # Technologies used
-* data science starter pack (`pandas`, `numpy`, `seaborn`)
+* data science starter pack as an example notebook (`pandas`, `numpy`, `seaborn`)
 * `Jupyter` (with `papermill` extension)
 * `Docker`

-* a sprlinke of Python to execute the container
+# Steps required:

-# Set up jupyter "basic lab environment"
+### 1. set up jupyter "basic lab environment"
 ```bash
 mkvirtualenv airflow_jupyter --python=python3.6
 pip install jupyter ipython [and whatever else you need]